edchelstephens/upskilling/kubernetes/kubernetes.md

 - The nam kubernetes, it's greek for helmsman or captain
 - The helmsman, being the person who steers the ship

-also pronouced as "k8s", basically replacingg the 8 lettters between "k" and "s" in kubernetes, hence "k8s"
+also pronounced as "k8s", basically replacing the 8 letters between "k" and "s" in kubernetes, hence "k8s"